deephacks/westty/readme.md

 ![My image](https://raw.github.com/deephacks/westty/master/westty.png)

-Westty is a server engine based on foundation of Weld and Netty, enabling a pure and lightweight CDI programming model for building web applications using REST, google-protobuf and WebSockets.
+Westty is a server engine built on foundation of Weld and Netty, enabling a lightweight CDI programming model for building web applications using REST, google-protobuf and WebSockets.

 * [Netty](http://netty.io)